mohitpai/journey-optimizer.en/help/using/messages/create-sms.md

 To visualize how your SMS message displays on mobile devices, click the **[!UICONTROL Simulate content]** tab.
 Learn more about content simulation in [this section](../design/preview.md).

 You must also check alerts in the upper section of the editor.
-Some of them are simple warnings, but others can prevent you from publishing the message.
+Some of them are simple warnings, but others can prevent you from using the message.
 Learn more in [this section](alerts.md).

 ![](assets/sms-alert-button.png)